Some of the fine folks I’ve gotten to work with.

 I draw lots of stuff.
 I do a ton of illustration for the children’s markets, but I go wherever my pencil will take me.
 Publishing, gaming, editorial, advertising, entertainment, animation, commercial, apparel, apps, greeting cards—yep, I’ve pretty much done everything.

 I love writing and illustrating for children.
 I wrote Hello, Texas!
 (Sterling Publishing).
-I was the author-illustrator of the picture book Animal Band (also Sterling Publishing).
-As an illustrator I’ve drawn books for Penguin Group Books, Scholastic, Stone Arch Books, and Sterling Publishing, (You can see the full list above.)
+I was the author-illustrator of the picture book Animal Band (also Sterling Publishing) and Too Close Panda (2023, Penguin).
+As an illustrator, I’ve drawn books for Penguin Group Books, Houghton Mifflin, Scholastic, Stone Arch Books, and Sterling Publishing, (you can see the full list above.)
 I love collaborating with art directors and editors.
 (I especially enjoy the revision process of the book.
 Weird, I know.)
 Storytelling has always inhabited my drawing.
 As I write more, my stories find their expression in words.

 Meeting deadlines is what I do.
 I honed my illustration chops in newspapers; I’m a master of the quick turnaround.
 Whether it’s knocking out pirates and sharks for Duracell, box-top skunks and porcupines for the Would You Rather? series of games, character and environment concepts for Disney Interactive, or a bunch of player caricatures for an ESPN: The Magazine article—the project will be delivered on time.

 It’s important to be part of the community.
-Giving back and mentoring is crucial for those of us who have been doing this for a while.
+Giving back and mentoring are crucial for those of us who have been doing this for a while.
 Aside from my involvement in social media, I’ve taught at the university level, spoken to elementary and high school classrooms, and am part of informal industry groups across the city.
-In that vein, in October 2016 I took over the mantle Illustrator Coordinator for the Austin chapter of The Society of Children’s Book Writer and Illustrators.
+From 2016 to 2020 I was Illustrator Coordinator for the Austin chapter of The Society of Children’s Book Writer and Illustrators.
 (A vibrant community of writers and illustrators.)

 Drop me a line.
 I would love to hear from you.
 Let’s have a good time knocking something out.